RAAF Base Tindal: Upgrades

 The Australian Government announced in February 2020 that it would spend $1.1 billion upgrading RAAF Base Tindal to expand Australian and US air force capabilities into the Indo-Pacific region.
 Works will include extending its runway and increasing fuel storage so that US long-range bombers and Australian refuelling aircraft can use the base.
 This project followed $500 million of works undertaken so that the base could efficiently operate Lockheed Martin F-35 Lightning II fighters.

 Modernisation work at Tindal is funded by the US government, and its scope was confirmed by Australian officials on 31 October 2022.
 Changes at the base include an expanded apron with space for six B-52s, facilities for squadron operations and maintenance infrastructure.
 The B-52 bombers are nuclear-capable, which has been met with some opposition and concern that their stationing will increase tension with China.
 The RAAF responded by stating that USA bombers have been visiting Australia since the 1980s and engaging in training exercises in Australia since 2005.
+Under the arrangement between the Australian and US governments, the US government will not tell Australia if the B-52 bombers are carrying nuclear weapons when they land at RAAF Base Tindal and the Australian government will not ask.

 Once completed, the air base will better accommodate bomber formations as well as tankers and fighters, with work also affecting fuel and ammunition storage and mission planning buildings.
 Currently, Tindal is the permanent home of a single RAAF F-35A stealth fighter squadron.
 The cost of the squadron's operations and maintenance facilities at Tindal is estimated at $14.4 million, with the total value of base modernisation reaching $100 million.

 Australian officials told reporters in 2022 that the project was in the "planning phase" and work was expected to be completed by the end of 2026.